hoffie/dkb-visa/README.rst

 Requirements
 ------------
-You need Python 2.7.x, BeautifulSoup and mechanize.
+You need Python >=2.7.x and mechanize.
 On current Ubuntu, this should suffice:

-    apt-get install python-bs4 python-mechanize
+    apt-get install python-mechanize

 Usage
 -----